Evan-Moss/pdiot/PDIoT-notes.md

 ### Online compiler

-We recommend that you use the mbed online IDE and compiler for your firmware development.
+We recommend that you use the [mbed online IDE and compiler](https://ide.mbed.com/compiler/) for your firmware development.
+In order to use this tool you first need to create an account.

 Once you&#39;ve registered for an account and set your hardware to the NRF52-DK you&#39;ll have access to your own workspace.
 This will allow you to compile code and download the resulting firmware image to copy to the dev board.
 There is also an in-built version control system for you to use for your mbed projects.

+A quick guide on how to use this tool can be found [here](https://os.mbed.com/docs/mbed-os/v5.13/quick-start/online-with-the-online-compiler.html).

 ### Example code